How did the internet begin?

-Mosaic’s simplicity opened the web up to a new audience of non-academics and people started to discover how easy it was to create their own HTML web pages.
-This caused an explosion of activity on the internet: the number of websites grew from 130 in 1993 to over 100,000 at the start of 1996.
+Mosaic’s simplicity opened the web up to a new audience, and caused an explosion of activity on the internet, with the number of websites growing from 130 in 1993 to over 100,000 at the start of 1996.

 - Internet Society, ‘Brief History of the Internet’